Switzerland

 Harmonization of benefits under the loss of earnings scheme

-Impact date: Awaited The Social Security and Health Committee of the Council of States unanimously decided to take up consideration of a draft amendment to the Federal Act on Income Compensation for Loss of Earnings.
-The proposal would extend entitlement to operating and childcare allowances—currently limited to individuals performing service—to all categories of beneficiaries.
-Child allowance, the function if which has effectively been replaced by family allowances, is to be abolished.
+Impact date: Awaited.
+The Council of States adopted a decision amending the Bill with deliberations scheduled in the National Council.
+The Social Security and Health Committee of the Council of States unanimously decided to consider a draft amendment to the Federal Act on Income Compensation for Loss of Earnings.
+The proposal would extend entitlement to operating and childcare allowances—currently limited to individuals performing services—to all categories of beneficiaries.
+Child allowance, the function of which has effectively been replaced by family allowances, is to be abolished.
 Additional measures include: extending maternity benefits in cases of prolonged maternal hospitalization: ensuring the granting of the other parent’s allowance even in the event of the child’s death: and making the care allowance available as soon as a child requires hospitalization for at least four days.

 The amendment has not yet been adopted and remains under review by the Committee.